hasancatalgol/hasancatalgol/README.md

 ## 🧹 Underappreciated Skills
 If you've ever seen someone struggle to schedule a Zoom call, send an email, or open a screen recording—then watched a quiet hero step in and fix it—you understand.
 These may seem like basic tools, but many still fumble with them.
-I mastered them not because they were flashy, but because they were needed.
+I learned them not because they were flashy, but because they were needed.
 They deserve recognition—and you know exactly why.

 <p align="left">